 Lessons from Way of the Peaceful Warrior by Dan Millman.
-The book is a semi biographical account with added metaphors and anecdotes describing how the author changed his life and reached awareness.
-Not all of us will be lucky enough to meet a guru like life teacher such as Socrates however, we can take some key themes away from the book:
+The book is a semi-biographical account with added metaphors and anecdotes describing how the author changed his life and reached awareness.
+Not all of us will be lucky enough to meet a guru like teacher, however, we can take some key themes away from the book:

-Do not take yourself to seriously.
+Do not take yourself too seriously.
 The ego survives on making you believe you are the most important being in the universe and entitled to everything.
-This makes it harder for people to have real empathy for each other, communicate with compassion, accept lifes set backs and be none judgemental.
-Humour is a great way to stop negative thoughts spiralling and make perceived threats easier to respond to effectively without over reaction.
+This makes it harder for people to have real empathy for each other, communicate with compassion, accept life's setbacks and be non judgemental.
+Humour is a great way to stop negative thoughts spiralling and make perceived threats easier to respond to effectively without overreaction.

 Stay in the present moment.
 You have to be the master of your own thoughts, let go of attachment to arising thoughts.
 Give everything your present attention:

 "when troubling thoughts and memories arise without your intent, it's not your brain working, but your mind wandering.
 Then the mind controls you."

 Act on your knowledge.
 Knowledge alone will not make you happy, you have to use the knowledge to take the right course of action.